Arc-Computer/ATLAS/README.md

    Change `--student-model` if you want to evaluate a different agent (any OpenAI Responses-compatible model).

 ### Part B · ~2 hours (optional) — Run GEPA Prompt Optimization
-Reuse the proven compatibility config and let GEPA evolve the teaching prompts.
+Reuse the proven compatibility config and let GEPA evolve the system prompts that steer the reviewer.

 Before you start, make sure the same keys from Part A are exported—`OPENAI_API_KEY` for model calls and `GEMINI_API_KEY` for the reward judges.